camarman/linux-command-line/fedora_installation_guide/fedora_installation_base.md

 ### Setting Root User Password

-In order to set the root user password type
+In order to set the root user password run

     sudo passwd root
 Later on enter the desired root password